octobersecond/MVP/README.md

 EMAIL_ADDRESS = "username@gmail.com"
 EMAIL_PASSWORD = "generatedpassword"
 ```
 - The Python script can send Text message & HTML message.
-By default it is set to send both, If you are about to send only one of them then comment the other one out. i.e, By typing # before the line
+By default it is set to send both, If you are about to send only one of them then comment the other one out. i.e, By typing # before every line shown below.
 - `for Text Message`
 ```python3
 with open('resources/message.txt','rb') as t: